edgedb/edgedb/docs/guides/auth/index.rst

 no need to save this value for your own application use.
 It is exposed mainly to allow rotation.

+..
+What does rotation mean exactly?
+Like generating a new key when the
+.. time_to_live has expired?
+Would rotation not work without it being exposed?

+A single click on this field is all that is needed to generate a new random key.
+Clicking ``Update`` after it is generated will hide the key.

+..
+Is it hidden forever once update is clicked?
+(Seems so but confirming)
+..
+If so then will rephrase the above for clarity that seeing it is a one-time
+.. thing only

 token_time_to_live
 ------------------

 This value controls the expiration time on the authentication token’s JSON Web Token.
 This is effectively the “session” time.
+The default time is 1209600 seconds, or two weeks.

 allowed_redirect_urls
 ---------------------

 This value is a set of strings that we use to ensure we only redirect to domains that are under the control of the application using the Auth extension.
-We compare any ``redirect_to`` URLs against this list.
+They can be set by clicking on the ``Enable UI`` button on the bottom of the screen.
+Any ``redirect_to`` URLs are compared against this list.
 A URL is considered a "match" if the URL is exactly the same as one on the list, or is a sub-path of a URL on the list.

 For example, if the set includes ``https://example.com/myapp``: